peilin16/CMPM120Final/README.md

 4:Score, When an enemy is shot down, a score will appear on the screen.
 Players need to collect the scores on the screen to score.

-5:Red Bullet: player can not reflect this type of bullet.
+5:Red Bullet: player can not rebound this type of bullet.

-6:Blue Bullet, player can reflect this type of bullet.
+6:Blue Bullet, player can rebound this type of bullet.

 ![Introduct](33.JPG)
 1:Daiyousei When she appears, you can increase your health by touching her.